-- Network equipment is remains within its thermal ratings. - The vV oltages can be managed within its specified operating ranges. - The vVoltage stability and transient stability of the network can be maintained.
+- Network equipment remains within its thermal ratings. - Voltages can be managed within specified operating ranges. - Voltage stability and transient stability of the network can be maintained.

-If the analysis uncovers any issues, then AEMO will-revises the scope of relevant network designs and the implementation of those designs in the capacity outlook model and time sequential model.
+If the analysis uncovers any issues, then AEMO revises the scope of relevant network designs and the implementation of those designs in the capacity outlook model and time sequential model.